DeepRec-AI/DeepRec/docs/docs_en/SessionGroup.md

 These options can be used in GPU task.

 #### GPU Task
 In Inference scenarios, users often use GPUs for online services to improve computing efficiency and reduce latency.
 One problem that may be encountered here is that the online GPU utilization rate is low, resulting in a waste of resources.
-Then, to make good use of GPU resources, we recommend users to use Multi-streams to process requests, which greatly improves QPS while ensuring latency.
+Then, to make good use of GPU resources, we use Multi-streams to process requests, which greatly improves QPS while ensuring latency.
+In the GPU scenario, using session group will use multi-stream by default, that is, each session uses an independent stream.

 At present inference scenarios, the multi-streams function is bound to the SessionGroup function.
 For the usage of SessionGroup, see the previous link.
 In the future, we will directly support the multi-streams function on DirectSession.